 GET SOME SOLE FOOD

 RUBBER SOLES AND COVERS

 Sometimes, all you need is to make sure the weather doesn’t soak through your soles from below.
 Leather soled boots and shoes are the more appropriate options for the office, but leather soles don’t protect against dampness seeping through from below.
 Fortunately, your local cobbler can come to the rescue with a little extra protection.
-Most cobblers can add a thin rubber layer to existing leather soles for $20-$40 a pair, which will not change the aesthetic of your shoes but will keep your feet dry.
-If you have Goodyear-welted shoes, then you can have them completely resoled with a rubber sole that will be more resilient; however, this process will likely change the overall look of the shoes by adding a chunkier sole (fortunately, chunkier shoes are very on-trend right now).
+Most cobblers can add a thin rubber layer to existing leather soles at the cost of between $20 and $0 per pair, which will not change the aesthetic of your shoes but will keep your feet dry.
+Goodyear-welted shoes allow the shoe to be resoled entirely with more resilient rubber.

-Alternatively, you can buy rubber shoe wrap galoshes which will keep your shoes safe while outside, but can be removed while inside and safe from the elements.
-While rubber galoshes may not give you any style points, they are very effective in keeping men’s shoes safe while outside.
+Alternatively, you can buy rubber shoe wrap galoshes which will keep your shoes safe while outside but can be removed once inside and safe from the elements.
+While rubber galoshes may not give you any style points, they effectively keep men’s shoes safe while outside.
 They’re also easy to slip off once you get inside.
-We recommend the style with a felted interior as opposed to straight-up rubber, as the rubber-only variations can be harder to slip on and off.
+We recommend the style with a felted interior instead of straight-up rubber, as the rubber-only variations can be harder to slip on and off.